B. B. Lal

+Early life and education

 Lal was born in Jhansi, Uttar Pradesh, India, on 2 May 1921.
-He lived in Delhi and had three sons.
-The eldest, Rajesh Lal, is a retired Air Vice Marshal, Indian Air Force, His second son Vrajesh Lal and the third, Rakesh Lal, are businessmen based in Los Angeles, California.
-Lal died at his home in Hauz Khas on 10 September 2022, at the age of 101.
+Lal obtained his master's degree in Sanskrit from Allahabad University, India.

 Career

-Lal obtained his master's degree in Sanskrit from Allahabad University, India.
 After his studies, Lal developed interest in archaeology and in 1943, became a trainee in excavation under a veteran British archaeologist, Mortimer Wheeler, starting with Taxila, and later at sites such as Harappa.
 Lal went on to work as an archaeologist for more than fifty years.
 In 1968, he was appointed the Director General of the Archaeological Survey of India where he would remain until 1972.
 Thereafter, Lal served as Director of the Indian Institute of Advanced Studies, Shimla.
-The B. B. Lal Chair at Indian Institute of Technology, Kanpur (IIT, Kanpur) has been established by his son Vrajesh Lal to encourage research in science and technology related to archaeological work.
+The B. B. Lal Chair at the Indian Institute of Technology, Kanpur (IIT, Kanpur) has been established by his son Vrajesh Lal to encourage research in science and technology related to archaeological work.

+He served as Head of Department in School of Studies in Archeology, Jiwaji University, Gwalior from 1970 to 1975.